Early Childhood Education

 All courses are 8 weeks in length.
 Northcentral University allows 2 years to complete all Post-Master's Certificates.

 This course presents an overview of early childhood education in American society, including currently respected theories and practical applications for educating the young child.
 Specifically, students will explore basic educational concepts and developmentally appropriate practices for children, pre-k - grade three, including children with exceptional needs.
 Historical and contemporary models and delivery systems are presented and innovations in instruction are discussed.
 It is suggested that students pursuing a specialization in ECE should take this as their first specialization course.

 Topics in Early Childhood Growth, Development, and Educational Programs

-This Doctoral level course discusses theory and research related to the education of young children.
-The intellectual, social, emotional and physical development of infants, toddlers, and young children will be examined, and the impact of these factors on the development of quality early childhood education instructional programs will be explored.
-Societal changes and their influence on early childhood programs will also be examined.
+In this doctoral level course, students will explore theory and research related to the education of young children including societal changes and their influence on early childhood programs, the growth and the typical and atypical development of young children, and methods of studying children's behavior.
+Emphasis will be placed on the intellectual, social, emotional, and physical development of infants, toddlers, and young children and the impact of these factors on the development and management of quality early childhood education instructional programs.

 Topics in Early Childhood Program Administration